redhat-cop/openshift-migration-best-practices/running-the-migration.md

 Quiescing brings an application to a consistent state so that its file system can be copied without causing data corruption.

-MTC quiesces applications by scaling them to `0`.
-In other words, deployments, deployment configuration, jobs, stateful sets, and other resources are scaled to `0` if you select `Quiesce` when running a migration plan.
+Deployments, deployment configuration, jobs, stateful sets, and other resources are scaled to `0` if you select the `Quiesce` option before running a migration plan.

 In the future, MTC might support quiescence options such as putting an application into `read-only` mode.